theoretick/limitlessc/_posts/2010-11-07-Laymans-tea-breakdown.md

 <blockquote>Quick brewing note:  Excessively hot water causes release of tannin, i.e. you'll be drinking bitter tea.
 Water should not be boiling when added, but just under.
 Steeping time should be around 3o seconds to 3 minutes.</blockquote>

-<h3>Camellia Sinensis</h3>
+<h2>Camellia Sinensis</h2>
 <h4>Green Tea</h4>
 <p>Green tea is as basic as you can get, widespread usage originated from China but has since spread to being grown all throughout Asia and throughout the world.
-Green tea is straight off the plant, <strong>unoxidized </strong>and dried with minimal processing.</p>
+Green tea is straight off the plant, <strong>unoxidized </strong>and dried with minimal processing.
+This is the most popular tea served in Japanese restaurants.</p>
 <ul>
 <li>Caffeine: 20mg (range :15-30)</li>
 </ul>

+<h4>Yellow Tea</h4>
+<p>Yellow tea is basically green tea with a slower drying process, granting it a bit of a different flavor.</p>

 <h4>White Tea</h4>
 <p>White tea is a somewhat younger version of green tea.
 White tea is picked before the buds have fully flowered (i.e. have little white hairs still on them, hence the name).
 The <strong>least caffeinated</strong> of any natural tea, due to its young age.
 Also <strong>unoxidized with minimal processing.</strong></p>